akashgupta88/AGSpriteButton/README.md

 ![AGSpriteButton](https://github.com/akashgupta88/AGSpriteButton/blob/master/AGSpriteButton.gif?raw=true)

-This control is useful for isolating the functionality of a particulat button node along with it's declaration.
+This control is useful for isolating the functionality of a particular button node along with it's declaration.
 Most suited for situations like:

 <ul>
 <li>Creating menu items</li>